PhD Career Center

 Objective: improving the preparedness of future graduates for high-level careers through initiatives which reinforce, promote and capitalize on the skills of doctoral students and the PhDs awarded by Bordeaux universities.

-Run by the department of research and doctoral studies of the University of Bordeaux, and supported by the Initiative of Excellence of the University of Bordeaux, the PhD Career Center is open to all doctoral students of the University of Bordeaux and Bordeaux Montaigne University.
+Run by the Graduate Research School of the University of Bordeaux, and supported by the Initiative of Excellence of the University of Bordeaux, the PhD Career Center is open to all doctoral students of the University of Bordeaux and Bordeaux Montaigne University.

 It has two components: